reasonmethis/lightlang/README.md

 - **`SERPAPI_API_KEY`**: Set this if you'd like to perform Google searches via the SerpAPI service.
 - **`FIRECRAWL_API_KEY`**: Required for scraping web pages the Firecrawl API (note: there is an alternative method for web scraping without an API key).

 To configure these environment variables, you can set them directly in your shell or add them to a `.env` file in your project.
+In the latter case, you'll need to use a package like `python-dotenv` to load the variables into your environment.

 ## Usage